cheetah7027/Chakri/README.md

-  # JobMatch Mobile UI Layout
+  # Chakri Mobile UI Layout

-  This is a code bundle for JobMatch Mobile UI Layout.
+  This is a code bundle for Chakri Mobile UI Layout.
 The original project is available at https://www.figma.com/design/a3aSjmeqfYFcZtH0QahvJ7/JobMatch-Mobile-UI-Layout.

   ## Running the code